 Where to find your tax documents.
 I don’t think either Prosper or Lendingclub sends you 1099 forms in the mail.
 The easiest way for me to direct you to these documents is for you to cut-and-paste the following URLs into your web browser and then log into your accounts.
 Here are screenshots of what the pages should look like for Prosper and LendingClub.

 Tax disclaimer.
 I am not a tax professional.
 The following is based on my best attempt at understanding the fuzzy world of P2P lending taxes.
-This is how I’m going to do my personal tax return, but you should consult a tax professional for an expert opinion.
+I am simply sharing how I’m going to do my personal tax return, but you should consult a tax professional for an expert opinion.
 You may not get all or most of these forms.

 LendingClub 1099-OID.
-Here I have several pages listing the OID (original issue discount) of individual loans.
+OID stands for original issue discount.
 The total of Box 1 is basically what LendingClub is reporting as the interest earned on your loans, net of fees.
-Think of it as similar to a 1099-INT that you’d get from a bank account, as the amount will be reported as ordinary interest income and it will get taxed at ordinary income rates.
+This interest should be reported on Schedule B and taxed as ordinary interest income (similar to interest from bank accounts).

 LendingClub 1099-B (Recoveries for Charge-offs).
 If you had any loans charged-off*, but they still recovered some money later on, that will be reported here.
 It should be broken down into either short-term or long-term capital gains.
-I will simply report the totals, using my acquisition and sell date(s) as “various”.
+Because it already tells me short-term or long-term, I will simply report the totals with acquisition and sell date(s) as “various”.

 LendingClub 1099-B (Folio secondary market).
 If you sold any loans on the secondary Folio market, then the sales should be reported here.
 It should also be broken down into either short-term or long-term gains or losses.
-I will simply report the totals, using my acquisition and sell date(s) as “various”.
+I will simply report the totals on Schedule D, using my acquisition and sell date(s) as “various”.

 LendingClub 1099-MISC.
-I would just type this form into TurboTax box-by-box or submit directly to your accountant, and it should be pretty straightforward.
+I would just type this form into TurboTax box-by-box or submit directly to your accountant, usually under “Other Income”.
 Box 7 amounts will be subject to self-employment taxes, Box 3 amounts will not.

 Prosper 1099-OID.
 Similar story to the LendingClub 1099-OID above, except they just give you the total from all your loans.
-Again, I have all zeros except for Box 1, which I will report as ordinary interest income.
+Again, I have all zeros except for Box 1, which I will report as ordinary interest income on Schedule B.

 Prosper 1099-B (Recoveries for Charge-offs).
-Again, anything listed here should be broken down into either short-term or long-term capital gains/losses.
-Prosper includes loan charge-offs on this form.
+Again, anything listed here should be broken down into either short-term or long-term capital gains/losses and recorded on Schedule D. Prosper includes loan charge-offs on this form.

 Prosper 1099-B (Folio secondary market).
 Again, anything listed here should also be broken down into either short-term or long-term gains or losses.